Skip to Content

 newborn sleeping while being swaddled

-Why Does My Newborn Fight the Swaddle?
+Why is My Baby Fighting the Swaddle?

 If your newborn doesn’t like the swaddle, there are some things to troubleshoot.
-Even though swaddling mimics the womb, it’s definitely different, and that may not sit well with your baby at first.

 I have found that the hardest way to practice swaddling is on a fussy baby.